Chart Color Schemes

 Miami's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Miami.
-Prevalence of common health conditions across all age groups is very low.
+Analysis of health metrics shows strong performance throughout Miami, Florida.
+The prevalence of common health conditions across all age groups was very low.

-Approximately 59% of Miami's total population (4,915 people) has private health cover, compared to 68.9% in the rest of Queensland.
-Mental health issues and arthritis are the most common medical conditions in Miami, impacting 7.0 and 6.9% of residents respectively.
-74.7% of Miami residents declare themselves completely clear of medical ailments, compared to 72.7% in the rest of Queensland.
-As of 14.8% of residents aged 65 and over (1,238 people), this is lower than the 18.4% in the rest of Queensland.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Approximately 59% of Miami's total population (4,915 people) had private health cover, compared to 68.9% in the rest of Queensland.
+Mental health issues and arthritis were the most common medical conditions in Miami, impacting 7.0 and 6.9% of residents respectively.
+74.7% of Miami residents declared themselves completely clear of medical ailments, compared to 72.7% in the rest of Queensland.
+As of December 31, 2020, 14.8% of Miami's residents were aged 65 and over (1,238 people), which is lower than the 18.4% in the rest of Queensland.
+Health outcomes among seniors in Miami are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health